 - Repeat puffs as directed.
 Wait 1 minute between puffs to allow the second puff to get into the lungs better.

-If you use your inhaler for rescue medicine, you probably won’t be using it regularly enough for this method to work.
-In that case, ask your doctor if he or she will write a prescription for two inhalers at a time.
-Then get your prescription filled when the first inhaler is empty.
+- If you use your inhaler for rescue medicine (when you are struggling the most to breathe), ask your doctor if he or she will write a prescription for 2 inhalers.
+Rescue inhalers aren’t used regularly, so it will be difficult to plan a refill date.
+Get your prescription filled when the first inhaler is empty.
 This way, you’ll always have enough rescue medicine on hand when you need it most.

 - Start with a brand new inhaler.
-Divide the number of puffs in the canister–the canister will usually have this number printed on it–by the number of puffs you take each day.
+The canister will usually have the number of puffs available printed on the label.
+Divide the number of puffs in the canister by the number of puffs you take each day.
 The number you get will be the number of days the canister should last.
-(For example, if you take 4 puffs each day from a 200-puff canister, you will need to have a new canister every 50 days.)
+For example, if you take 4 puffs each day from a 200-puff canister, you will need to have a new canister every 50 days.

 - Using a calendar, count forward that many days to see when your medicine will run out.
 So you won’t run out of the medicine that you use every day, choose a day 1 or 2 days before this date to have your prescription refilled.